keawe99/startup/notes.md

 Asynchronous Operations: The code uses async/await for asynchronous database operations.
 Error Handling: Robust error handling is included in the database interactions.
 By making these changes, you will ensure that your user data persists across server restarts, and your users will be able to log back in after logging out.

+# DB Notes

+A returning user can finally create an account, logout, and log back in!
+I am super excited about that progress.
+What I was missing is that in the loginPage.jsx file, I was saving the user's password as "Password" with a capital p.
+Since the variable that is getting passed is case sensitive, I had to change the variable's name to a lower-case p.
+Now that I have figured that error out, a user can log back in.
+Super stoked!